 What is CSP – the Coordinated Science Program?

-- A suite of courses, organized into a standard, pre-arranged timetable, that together provide the prerequisites for entry into ANY second year Science program
+- A suite of courses, organized into a standard, pre-arranged timetable, that together with one or two Science electives (see Recommened Courses, below) provide the prerequisites for entry into ANY second year Science program

 - Access to a CSP-dedicated study space in the beautiful I.K.
 Barber Learning Centre